Creating Lineage Data Manually¶

 Adding an External Target¶

-After providing the Name and the ID, click Add External Object.
+After providing the ID, click Add External Object.
 The external Target object will have the EXT label on the diagram:

 Removing Source and Target Objects¶